SNU-LIST/Coil2Coil/README.md

 # CoiltoCoil
-* The code is for denoising of MR images using deep learning (C2C)
+* The code is for denoising of MR images using deep learning (C2C), C2C generated paired noise-corrupted images from phased-array coil data to train a deep neural network, based on a N2N algorithm (Lehtinen, et al)
 * last update : 2022.
 07. 04

 # Overview